-That’s according to Susan Ryan, Australia’s Age Discrimination Commissioner, who in an interview with INsite said that while age discrimination in employment practices remained a troubling issue, she was seeing signs of change among major employers.
+That’s according to Susan Ryan, Australia’s Age Discrimination Commissioner, who said that while age discrimination in employment practices remained a troubling issue, she was seeing signs of change among major employers.

-Ryan welcomed the recent initiative of Bupa Care Services, which, as INsite reported recently (Feb/March 2012), examined its internal data and found its older workers were among its most productive and least likely to take sick time or claim worker’s compensation.
+Ryan welcomed the recent initiative of Bupa Care Services, which examined its internal data and found its older workers were among its most productive and least likely to take sick time or claim worker’s compensation.

 She suspected the Bupa findings would be replicated across the sector, or indeed any sector where workers were dealing with the public.

 “The information suggests that your customer base is going to feel very comfortable being served by someone who is approximately of their demographic and often, without wanting to denigrate younger workers, older workers have learned how to relate to people,” she said.

 Notwithstanding her role as a human rights commissioner, Ryan said she didn’t expect business to hire people purely out of a human rights agenda.
 However, the increasing availability of research, such as that from Bupa, showed it made business sense to “make good use of your older, experienced, loyal workers”.

 Older workers were often seen as a cost risk; the fear being they would have more workplace accidents or get sick more frequently.
 However, the data was indicating otherwise.
 The difference might be that an older worker who had a physical accident may take longer to recover, but their “strike rate of accidents” was in fact lower, Ryan said.